 History of WICN

-We have a rich heritage of locally-produced shows over the years that have included blues, classical, folk, bluegrass, jazz, rock, new age, cultural music, public affairs, and community focus shows.
+We have a rich heritage of locally-produced shows over the years that have included blues, classical, folk, bluegrass, jazz, rock, new age, cultural music, public affairs, and community-focused shows.

 Since the late ’90s, WICN’s core programming has focused primarily on jazz, a true American art form.
 We take the responsibility of being the last jazz radio station in New England very seriously.

-1973: WICN moves from its Holy Cross studio to 75 Grove Street.
-Today, that location is the site of apartments for WPI students and the growing collegiate population in Worcester, which now welcomes over 36,000 college students into the city each year.
+1973: WICN moved its WPI and Holy Cross studios to a single unified studio on Grove Street as the station moved to a listener-based financial support structure.
+That location today is the site of apartments for WPI students and the growing collegiate population in Worcester, which now welcomes over 36,000 students into the city each year.

 1982: WICN broadcasts the first Brown Bag Concert from Mechanics Hall, a partnership that continues to this day.
-These free lunchtime concerts have become a community staple and have featured some renowned artists over the years while entertaining hundreds at each concert.
+These free lunchtime concerts have become a community staple and have featured a variety of renowned artists over the years while entertaining hundreds at each concert (and thousands more listening to the simulcast!).

 1986: Spin Magazine names WICN Best Rock Station in the Country.

-1987: WICN begins a partnership with Audio Journal, serving as a sub-carrier to broadcast Audio Journal’s programs for visually impaired persons.
+1987: WICN begins a partnership with Audio Journal, serving as a subcarrier to broadcast Audio Journal’s programs for visually impaired people.

-1991: WICN presents Jazz at Sunset in collaboration with the New England Science Center (Ecotarium). this partnership continued for 20 years.
+1991: WICN presents Jazz at Sunset in collaboration with the New England Science Center (now known as The Ecotarium).
+This partnership continued for 20 years.

 1997: WICN begins broadcasting 24 hours a day.